 On the other hand, you can also use lemon juice, white vinegar, baking soda, and borax.
 These ingredients are excellent for cleaning the bowl and won’t do any harm to your toilet, even after prolonged use.
 Ultimately, if you’re interested in using homemade ingredients to make your own cleaner, be careful when using any chemical ingredients, and do your research before using any new product.

-All-in-One Cleaning Products
+Types of Deep Cleaning Products

 When it comes to toilet cleaners, if you’re short on time, it can be very helpful to use a multi-purpose cleaning product.
 From deep clean solutions to stain removal, here are some top products to consider:

 Deep cleaning solutions are an excellent choice if you haven’t maintained your toilet in a while, or if you have stubborn marks that just won’t go.
 Furthermore, most solutions available at stores are not only made for toilet cleaning, but for the whole bathroom, so you can use them to complete a deep clean of the whole room.
 Additionally, these solutions are quite simple to use – you just have to pour some liquid into the bowl, scrub with a toilet brush or old toothbrush, wait a few minutes and then flush to clear.